-The Company provides a systematic way to ensure a safe and healthy workplace for all employees and third party employees who work in our premises.
+The Company fosters an environment that ensures a safe and healthy workplace for all employees and third party employees who work in our premises.
 It promotes continuous identification and monitoring of hazards and controlling risks whilst making sure that the risk controls in place are effective.